 Pregnancy is a unique, exciting, and strange part of life, and it’s always fun to share the questions and commonalities with a friend who understands.
 So, as we share in the excitement of due dates, first kicks, and gender reveals, let’s also share in the grace we’ve received from the Father.

 Instead of focusing on the differences of our birthing goals and experiences, find common ground in the gospel.
 Christ died for us, so we could be free from the law, no longer working to earn our righteous standing before God.
 And through the gift of the Holy Spirit, we can eliminate birth-plan backstabbing.
-In Christ, we are capable of loving one another with all kindness and humility, striving for peace with everyone (Heb.
-12:14-15
+In Christ, we are capable of loving one another with all kindness and humility, striving for peace with everyone (Hebrews 12:14-15

 ), so that no pregnant woman fails to obtain the grace of God.